Skip to content

 Logic tags

-Beyond data placeholders, the editor also recognizes logic tags -- conditional statements, loops, and other control flow syntax used by your email platform.
+Beyond data tags, the editor also recognizes logic tags -- conditional statements, loops, and other control flow syntax used by your email platform.
 These are detected automatically using the logic regex pattern from the selected syntax preset.

 When a logic tag is detected in content, the editor extracts the keyword (the first capture group from the logic regex) and displays it as an uppercase badge -- for example, {% if customer.vip %} renders as IF and {% endif %} renders as ENDIF.
 Hovering over the badge shows the full tag value as a tooltip.
 Users can click the badge to edit the raw value.